Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Generating functions

 This theorem shows that the Expansion Theorem~\ref{thm:expansion} is essentially equivalent to the standard algorithm for multiplying formal power series.
 The net count of the rods of length $n$ in $R \cup \anti{Q} \cup QR$ encodes the calculation of the coefficient of $x^n$ in the product power series.
-Then the Composition Corollary~\ref{cor:composition} is just the distributive property.
-Algorithm~\ref{alg:findQ} illustrated in Figure~\ref{fig:handcalculation} calculates the quotient of two power series.
+Composition (Corollary~\ref{cor:composition}) is just the distributive property.
+Algorithm~\ref{alg:findQ}, illustrated in Figure~\ref{fig:handcalculation}, calculates the quotient of two power series.

 While working on this paper we often found that we made fewer arithmetic errors when we calculated expansions using trees rather than by multiplying and dividing polynomials or power series using the standard algorithms.
-However, we do not recommend teaching these methods in schools.
+However, we do not recommend teaching our methods to children.

 \begin{corollary} If $R$ is a finite rod set then the rod count generating functions for the rod sets $S$ that are expansions of $R$ by a finite $Q$ are precisely the polynomials with constant term $1$ in the ideal generated by $1 - \rodgeneratingfunction(x,R)$ in the polynomial ring $\mathbb{Z}[x]$. \end{corollary} \begin{proof} Every polynomial with constant term $1$ is $1-\rodgeneratingfunction(x,R)$ for a finite rod set $R$, and conversely.
 If polynomial $s(x)$ has constant term $1$ and satisfies